Brendon Hartley

-Career
+Early career

 Hartley was born in Palmerston North in a family well integrated within motorsport.
 His father, Brian, had raced in many forms of motorsport, including Formula Atlantic.
 At the age of six, Hartley began his motor racing career in kart racing, following in his brother Nelson's footsteps.
 Six years later, he competed in his first full-scale race championship, competing in the Formula First category.
 Hartley finished the season in seventh.
 In 2003, he won that year's New Zealand Formula Ford Festival which resulted in him getting a drive for the following year's Formula Ford championship.
 In a car his brother had used the previous year, he started four races and won two of them.

 After a season in Formula Toyota New Zealand, Hartley moved to Europe, competing in the Eurocup Formula Renault 2.0 and Formula Renault 2.0 Northern European Cup (NEC).
 He finished 14th and 10th in the Drivers' Championship in the Eurocup and North European Cup respectively, taking a podium position at Anderstorp in the latter.
 In his second year in Formula Renault, he stayed in the Eurocup, but moved from the NEC to the Italian championship.
 He took three wins in the Eurocup and three podiums in the Italian championship, and took the championship title in the Eurocup.

 In 2007 Hartley also made his Formula Three debut in the Masters of Formula 3 at Zolder event, finishing 4th.
 This resulted in a test with A1 Team New Zealand and the role of the rookie driver for the series.
 In 2008, he competed in the British Formula 3 Championship for Carlin Motorsport, winning five times, and eventually finished the championship in third.
 He also competed in eight races in the Formula Three Euroseries for Carlin and RC Motorsport, and achieved two finishes in the points, although he was ineligible for points.
 In non-championship races, Hartley finished fifth at the Masters of Formula 3, and third at the Macau Grand Prix.
 After crashing in the qualification race, he started 20th on the grid and recorded the fastest race lap.